|

 static drawings in that style are, to me, a manifestation of

 perfection in line and composition.
-Besides that, though, there's
+Besides that, though,

 lots of color throughout this book, all on slick paper, and a few